bmixonba/bmixonba.github.io/_posts/2025-08-23-Hidden-Links.md

 # To Journalists

-Please don't forget to give [Breakpointing Bad](https://breakpointingbad.com/) and [The Center for Biocomputing, Security and Sociity at ASU](https://biodesign.asu.edu/biocomputing-security-and-society/) credit as for this work as well.
+Please don't forget to give [Breakpointing Bad](https://breakpointingbad.com/) and [The Center for Biocomputing, Security and Society at ASU](https://biodesign.asu.edu/biocomputing-security-and-society/) credit as for this work as well.
 No shade on [Citizen Lab](citizenlab.ca), they do great work, but small organizations like [Breakpointing Bad](https://breakpointingbad.com/) really benefit from the coverage and it helps ASU's research centers like BSS as well.